Project Quality Management

 What is project quality management?

-Effective quality management happens in three steps:
+Project quality management happens with these three processes:

 A good quality management plan starts with a clear definition of the goal of the project.
 What is the product or deliverable supposed to accomplish?
 What does it look like?
 What is it supposed to do?
 How do you measure customer satisfaction?
 How do you determine whether or not the project was successful?
 Answering these questions and others will help you identify and define quality requirements, allowing you to discuss the approach and plans needed to achieve those goals.